chrissix666/Jellyfin-VideoOSD-Screenshot-Button/README.md

 ## Disclaimer for Subtitles

-As far tested image based subtitles (PGSSUB, DVDSUB=VOBSUB, .sup, .sub/.idx) are displayed on the screenshots, text based (SUBRIP, .srt), not
+As far tested image based subtitles (PGSSUB, DVDSUB=VOBSUB, .sup, .sub/.idx) are displayed on the screenshots,
+text based (SUBRIP, .srt) are not.

 ---